 The House of Wisdom was one of the greatest libraries in the ancient world, before it was toppled by an invading Mongol horde.

-What makes this story interesting is that when one thinks of Mongol hordes, one thinks of Muslims.
-As history would have it, these Mongols were led by a man friendly to Christians, who eventually died a Buddhist.
+What makes this story interesting is that when one thinks of Mongol hordes, one thinks of barbarians, but as history would have it, these Mongols were led by a man friendly to Christians, who eventually died a Buddhist.

 And while they were attacking a presumably Islamic library, many of the tomes it housed were actually Greek, Latin or Persian in origin.